rubino25/RatOS/site/docs/configuration/beacon_contact.md

 - Run `SAVE_CONFIG` to save the model to your printer.cfg file.

 ## 5. First print and fine tuning
-- Print a 50x50mm one layer thick square in the middle of the buildplate.
+- Print a 150x30mm one layer thick rectangle in the middle of the buildplate.
-- Override the `beacon_contact_expansion_multiplier` [from here](#6-ratos-configuration) to fine tune your first layer squish.
-Higher value means less squish and lower value means more squish.
-1.1 = a bit less squish, 0.9 = a bit more squish, ....
+- While printing fintune with babystepping
+- After babystepping is done, but still while printing, run `BEACON_APPLY_MULTIPLIER` to save the changes.

 ## 6. RatOS configuration
 The beacon contact feature is activated by default, you dont need to do anything.
 But you can override the settings to enable more beacon contact features if wanted.
 Just copy and paste this complete block to your printer.cfg file and make the changes there.